ramonVD/html2pdf/README.md

 # html2pdf
 Python script to modify the content of some specific html files and convert them to pdf.
+Changes to the html pre-conversion are found in html_edits.py.

+There are docker images available to use the script with the default parameters without having to install dependencies.

+## Usage - Choose 1 of 2 (or both)

+### - Using the python script
 To install it: clone the repository, create a virtual environment for the script

 and finally install the required libraries